yiminghu/AnnoPred/README.md

 * scipy
 * numpy

-Besides these, you also need to have [LDSC](https://github.com/bulik/ldsc) installed.
+Besides these, you also need to have [LDSC](https://github.com/bulik/ldsc) installed (LDSC itself also has a list of prerequisites, please make sure they are also installed).
+If you only want to use your own heritability estimation for each SNP, you can skip this.

 ## Input Data
 * GWAS Summary statistics with a fixed format, for example: